cruz-control/nautilus/sample-nautilus-desktop-gui/README.md

 ## Basics/Resources

 WARNING: Before beginning this guide, please have a basic understanding of nautilus and have it setup on your computer.
 A quick start can be found here: https://docs.nationalresearchplatform.org/userdocs/start/quickstart/.
-To get namespace access, please email lgilpin@ucsc.edu.
+To get namespace access, please email jowemorr@ucsc.edu or lgilpin@ucsc.edu.

 This small guide is derived from these resources:
 - CARLA on Nautilus: https://github.com/oliverc1623/ceriad/blob/main/nautilus-files/README.md